What is the Community Standards Process?

 When an incident report/complaint is received, the report/complaint is assigned to an administrator within the Division of Student Life.
 The following options are available for case resolution (as determined by the Office of Community Standards):

-3. Peer Review Board Hearing
+3. Peer Review Board Hearing with a four or five person panel consisting of students.

 CLICK HERE for a flow chart describing the Community Standards process from incident report to case closure.